jeremyButtler/alnSeq/usingThisCode.md

 { /*Switch: Check what kind of error*/ case 0:
     fclose(faFILE);
-    freeSeqST(sequence, 1);
+    freeSeqSTStack(&sequence);
     sequence = 0;
     return 0;        /*EOF*/

   case 1:
     fclose(faFILE);
-    return sequence;
+    break;
   case 2:
     fclose(faFILE);
-    freeSeqST(sequence, 1);
+    freeSeqSTStack(&sequence);
     sequence = 0;
     return 0;        /*invalid file*/

   case 64:
     fclose(faFILE);
-    freeSeqST(sequence, 1);
+    freeSeqSTStack(&sequence);
     sequence = 0;
     return 0;       /*memory error*/
 } /*Switch: Check what kind of error*/

-/*Only if aligning sequences*/ seqToLookupIndex(&sequence);
+/*Only if aligning sequences*/ seqToLookupIndex(sequence.seqCStr);

+/*Do alignment*/

+lookupIndexToSeq(sequence.seqCStr);

-/*Do something with the index's here*/
+/*Do something with the alignment*/

-lookupIndexToSeq(&sequence)
+freeSeqSTStack(sequence);
 ```

 ## Alignment settings

 Settings for the alignment settings are stored in the
-  alnSet structure (struct-01 alnSetStruct.h).
-This
+  alnSet structure (struct-01 general/alnSetStruct.h).
-  structure holds the output line wrap size, which
+  This structure holds the output line wrap size, which
   alignment to run, if you are doing a reference/query
   scan, the scoring matrix, the gap extension penalty, the
   gap starting penalty, the min score to keep an
   alternative alignment, and the order to prefer a single
   direction.
 The default values for these settings can all
-  be modified in alnSeqDefaults.h.
+  be modified in general/alnSeqDefaults.h.

 You can initialize an alnSet structure using the
+  initAlnSet() function
-  initAlnSet() function (fun-01 in alnSetStruct.h).
-This
+  (fun-11 in general/alnSetStruct.h).
+This will set all
-  will set all values in the alnSet structure to the
+  values in the alnSet structure to the default values in
-  default values in alnSeqDefaults.h.
+  alnSeqDefaults.h.

 For changing the scoring matrix you can use the
+  setBasePairScore() function
-  setBasePairScore() function (fun-02 in alnSetStruct.h) to
+  (fun-01 in general/alnSetStruct.h) to change the value
-  change the value for individual base pairs in a matrix or
+  for individual base pairs in a matrix or use the
-  use the readInScoreFile() function
+  readInScoreFile() function
-  (fun-04 alnSetStruct.h) to read in a scoring matrix.
-This
+  (fun-07 general/alnSetStruct.h) to read in a scoring
-  scoring matrix is different than the normal format, so
+  matrix.
+This scoring matrix is different than the normal
-  see scoring-matrix.txt for an example of my format.
+  format, so see scoring-matrix.txt for an example of my
+  format.

+For changing the match matrix (used in determing if had an
+  match or a snp) you can use the setIfBpMatch() function
+  (fun-02 in general/alnSetStruct.h) to change the value
+  for individual base pairs in a matrix or use the
+  readInMatchFile() function
+  (fun-08 general/alnSetStruct.h) to read in a match
+  matrix.
+This scoring matrix is different than the normal
+  format, so see match-matrix.txt for an example of my
+  format.
+Each match is treated as a 1 for is a match
+  or 0 for is not a match.

 Changing the non-scoring values for an alnSet structure
   requires you to manually change them.
 If the value ends
   in Bl, then it should only ever be a 1 or 0.

-Finally you can free the alnSet structure using the
+Finally you can free the alnSet structure that was put on
+  the heap using the freeAlnSet() function
-  freeAlnSet() function (fun-03 in alnSetStruct.h).
-This
+  (fun-04 in general/alnSetStruct.h).
+This takes in a
-  takes in a pointer to an alnSet structure and a 1 or 0.
+  pointer to an alnSet structure.
+Currently the alnSet
-  If you use a 1, then the alnSet structure will not be
-  freed, but if you use a 0 it will be freed.
-Just remember
-  to set the pointer to null calling freeAlnSet(alnSet, 0);
+  structure does not allocate variables on the heap.
+  However, there is a stack free (freeAlnSetStack)
+  function (fun-03 general/alnSetStruct.h) which is
+  present for future uses.

 ```
 An example

-struct alnSet *settings = 0;
+struct alnSet settings;
 FILE *matrixFILE = fopen("scoring-matrix.txt", "r");

 if(matrixFILE == 0) return ERROR;

-settings = malloc(sizeof(struct alnSet));

 if(settings == 0)
 {